MavisChia/learngit/readme.txt

-Git is an easy app.
+Git is a very easy app.
 Creating a new branch is quick and simple.